DAVID J. WILLIS ATTORNEY

 Curing title (resolving heirship issues) outside of probate court is usually a two-step process.
 First, the affidavit of heirship must be prepared and signed by someone with first-hand, personal knowledge of family history (marriages, births, and deaths).
 Crafting a thorough and effective affidavit is both art and science and should be left to an attorney who will assure that its contents will be both admissible and persuasive in any future litigation.
 Accordingly, Internet forms should never be used for this or any other serious legal purpose.

 The affidavit of heirship will generally be presumed to be true after it is had been filed of record for at least five years, although no title underwriter is bound by this.

 Preparation of the Deed

-The second step in the process, after preparation of the heirship affidavit, is usually a curative deed or consolidation deed that focuses title into a single heir who may then keep the property or sell it.
-Alternatively, all heirs may sign conveying the property to a third-party buyer.
+The second step in the process, after drafting, execution, and filing of the affidavit, is a deed transfer that focuses title into a single heir who may then keep the property or sell it.
+Alternatively, all heirs may (for example) sign conveying the property to a third-party buyer.

-The deed is usually a special warranty deed or deed without warranties, but not a quitclaim deed, which is to be avoided because title companies will not insure it.
+The deed is usually a special warranty deed or deed without warranties, but not a quitclaim deed, which is to be avoided because title companies may not insure it.
 All heirs named in the affidavit (or their legal guardians) must sign.
-Both documents are filed in the real property records in the county in which the property is located—the affidavit first, and then the deed, back-to-back.
+Both documents are filed in the real property records in the county in which the property is located—the affidavit first, and then the deed.

 (1) an explanation of family history and circumstances (e.g., who married whom and who had children, who died with a will or without, who got divorced and re-married, and so on);

-(2) a copy of the existing recorded deed to the property and, if available, a copy of any title commitment prepared by a title company;
+(2) a copy of the existing recorded deed to the property and, if available, a copy of a title commitment;

-(3) the names and addresses of all the relevant parties; and
+(3) the names and addresses of all relevant related parties; and

 (4) an explanation of the client's intent.
 Is the goal to consolidate title into one or more heirs?
-Or is the goal to sell the property to a third party?
+Or sell the property to a third party?